Usajid/731_assign3/README.md

 ### Dataset:

-I used the movie lens dataset containing separate files for ratings, tags, and movies.
+I used the movie lens small dataset (http://files.grouplens.org/datasets/movielens/ml-latest-small.zip) containing separate files for ratings, tags, and movies.
 (Data csv files are in /data/ directory of this repository).

 ### Process: